How to run a practical performance review for remote employees

 Working from home for an extended period of time has its benefits but it can also be stressful for the best of teams.
 The solution is to stay connected and coordinated with one another as much as possible.
 Alongside selecting the right tools, here is what you can do to build a great feedback culture and make sure you’re moving the needle, even when your team is working remotely.

 Giving and receiving feedback, tracking progress and discussing if team members are blocked are some of the surest ways to keep things moving in the right direction and people motivated.
 Managers should reach out to schedule 1:1s to go over such topics and employees shouldn’t shy away from taking the initiative, either.
 These less formal catch-ups should be encouraged between peers, too.
 Especially when working from home.

 Setting up 1:1s and making them regular will do miracles for employee engagement and tracking goal progress.

 Having a set of predefined questions before the 1:1s could help guide the conversation.
 Some examples are:

 They explain that the consistency in questions makes it easy to prepare and track important changes in team engagement over time.
 If teams in your organization will be working remotely for a longer period of time, make sure to encourage weekly, if not even daily 1-1s with team leads and peers.
-Automation can help you make the process even smoother.
+Selecting the right tool, and particularly one that supports other areas of your performance strategy can help make the process even smoother.

 Positive feedback is a great motivator and essential for building team spirit.
-Not being in the same environment physically doesn’t mean you can’t create a virtual environment in which your team can feel connected.
-Make sure to give your virtual team members positive feedback regularly and encourage peers to celebrate successes, even online.
+Not being in the same environment physically doesn’t mean you can’t create an environment in which your team can feel connected.
+Make sure to give your remote team members positive feedback regularly and encourage peers to celebrate successes, even online.

 At Impraise, we created a habit of sharing praise with each other by making it quick, easy, and public.
 To do this we created a Slack integration which allows our team to share positive feedback on a dedicated Slack channel by simply typing: